About Mills College

 Nestled in the heart of the urban San Francisco Bay Area, Mills College is a hidden gem.
 It’s an idyllic setting that might—at first glance—belie the pulse of activity that beats within the gates.
 As many have discovered, Mills is home to one of the most dynamic liberal arts educations available to women today.

-With more than one-half of the undergraduates identifying as women of color, Mills brings together students with a wide range of ethnicities, interests, backgrounds, and ages.
+With half of the undergraduates identifying as women of color, Mills brings together students with a wide range of ethnicities, interests, backgrounds, and ages.

 With an impressive student-to-faculty ratio of 10:1, Mills women are assured access to and support from their inspiring and committed professors.
 The cornerstone of a Mills education is the collaboration between dedicated students and distinguished faculty that goes beyond the classroom and into meaningful work and innovative research.